Weatherbury Farm Grain Tracker

 While the corn is being combined, it is stored in the bin on the combine.
 Periodically, the corn is unloaded into a gravity wagon.
 Three sides of the wagon are slanted at about 45 degrees, which makes unloading the wagon easier — as it flows by gravity.

-In a “normal” year, we rotary hoe the corn twice and cultivate it twice.
-Due to rain, we didn’t have the opportunity to rotary hoe the corn but we did cultivate it twice.
+In a “normal” year, our goal is to rotary hoe the corn twice and cultivate it twice.
+In 2023, we rotary hoed the corn once and cultivated it once..

-At the 2021 Washington County Fair, Weatherbury’s Wapsie Valley Corn stalks placed 1st — beating all the GMO corn in the county!
-This was the fourth year our stalks placed 1st — repeating their victories of 2021, 2017 and 2016.
-The corn ears also won first place and the jar of corn won 2nd place.
+At the 2021 Washington County Fair, Weatherbury’s Wapsie Valley Corn stalks placed 2nd (but in four previous years, our stalks placed 1st —2022, 2021, 2017 and 2016 — beating all the GMO corn in the county).
+The corn ears won first place and the jar of corn won 2nd place.

-And as to taste — cornbread made with Weatherbury’s cornmeal and pastry flour won 2nd place in 2022.
-The cornbread has placed at the county fair 7 out of the past 8 years (four 1st place and three 2nd place).
+And as to taste — cornbread made with Weatherbury’s cornmeal and pastry flour won 3rd place in 2023.
+The cornbread has placed at the county fair 8 out of the past 9 years (four 1st place, three 2nd place and one 3rd place).

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.